NathanCombs/beerForMoby/README.md

+Short group project for Montana Code School: a web app to help the resident cat find a good local beer.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>